-Then, the user can access the filesystem at the location specified in the output of the tool.
-Typically: /tmp/mnt<...>/
+The user can then access the filesystem at the location specified in the output of the tool.
+Typically: /tmp/mnt < ... > /

 Once all the modifications have been performed, it is necessary to reverse the previous steps before rebooting.
 This is achieved using writeprotect with 1 as the lock argument.